tedunderwood/character/yearlysummaries/readme.md

 Yearly summaries
 ================

+**Note:** this data was several months old at the time the article was written; I don't think it is used in the final workflow.

 The texts we are working with come from three different sources:

 Public-domain HathiTrust texts (mostly before 1923).